Sarohia94/Project-5-Bedside-Tales/TESTING.md

 Review.objects.filter(product).order_by("-date")
 ```
 Sarah from tutor support was able to provide rationale on which part of the code to look at and what I was asking it to do.
-Django doesn't know what to do with the product object there.
+Django doesn't know what to do with the product object above.
 A field is needed to advise what we are filtering by.
 Previously pk=product_id was used and this would've told Django to filter based on the pk field of the Review model using the product_id.
 Similarly we want to specify the field on the model we're filtering by and then give it the information it can use to filter - the product object or the product object's id.
 As such this was resolved by amending it to:
 ```python
 review = Review.objects.filter(product=product_id).order_by("-date")